-If a member of the Manchester University campus community has reason to believe that a student who resides in on-campus housing is missing, he or she should immediately notify the Manchester University Department of University Safety at 260-982-5999.
-University Safety will generate a missing person report and initiate an investigation.
+The University will implement these procedures in less than 24 hours if circumstances warrant a faster implementation.
+If a member of the University community has reason to believe that a student who resides in on-campus student housing is missing, they must immediately notify University Safety at (260)-982-5999 if after normal business hours.
+University Safety will generate a Missing Person report and initiate an investigation.